Six Things to Know About the Hmong International Freedom Festival

 The festival is held at Como Park’s McMurray Field.
 The Twin Cities are known as the “Hmong Capital of the Nation” due to having the largest Hmong population in the United States.

 Considered the Olympics of the Hmong American community, the festival is the largest gathering of any Hmong sports event in the United States.
-Last year, the event drew over 57,000 attendees over two days.
+In previous years, attendance has been over 57,000 over two days.

 One of the most popular games played is sepak takraw—a game that looks a lot like volleyball, but prohibits the use of one’s hands and arms.
 Other sports played at the event include soccer, volleyball, flag football and tuj lub (also known as top-spin).

 Breakdancing is also a very big component of the festival.
-The athletic style of street dance has become increasingly popular among Hmong-American youth in recent years.
+The athletic style of street dance has become increasingly popular among Hmong-American youth.

 For more information on the festival and how to register a team for the various events, click here.
 As always, share all the fun you're having at the event with us on Facebook, Twitter and Instagram using the hashtag #MYSAINTPAUL.